pablo-meier/Pablog/frog-sources/About.md

 someone, taking me away from the Bay Area.
 After that I was the second employee Looksee, which made the [fun, but ill-fated Sup app][4].
 I later joined [Reonomy][5] as a Series B employee in 2015, where I was an engineer for about a year before getting promoted to a Lead, where I've been managing more.
-Now I'm at [ClassPass][13].
+I did almost the same path at [ClassPass][13] (IC then promoted to manage, about a year).
+Now I'm at [Lyft][14]

 You can find my paper resume [hosted on GitHub][6].
 It's pretty reductive in order to fit on one page; if you'd like to know more about my Engineering